chaoss/community/chaoss-groups/local-chapters.md

 ### About

-This chapter empowers community folks from the Asia Pacific region to become integrated into the CHAOSS project, contribute in meaningful ways to them and the CHAOSS project, and help build a solid CHAOSS global community.
-CHAOSS Asia aims to eliminate the barrier caused by languages, timezones, and communication channels faced by Asian community members, by providing a variety of localized participation channels to be part of the CHAOSS community.
+The CHAOSS Asia chapter empowers community folks within the region to become integrated into the CHAOSS project, contribute in meaningful ways to them and the CHAOSS project, and help build a solid CHAOSS global community.
+By hosting timezone-friendly meetings for community members to participate in, the chapter focuses on creating initiatives and metrics around solving the challenges of Open Source Communities in Asia.

-### How to Participate?
+### Ways to get involved

-This group is asynchronous only.

-For folks who speak Chinese or are in China, there is a set of localized channels for you to check out:
-- Join #中国社区 channel on the global slack community
-- We had a [Bilibili space](https://space.bilibili.com/1292724697?spm_id_from=333.33.b_73656375726974794f75744c696e6b.1) to host workshops and meeting recordings
-- Follow the WeChat official account **CHAOSS Community** to receive local meetups news
-- We had also released several [local episodes](https://www.xiaoyuzhoufm.com/podcast/6239354dc39130b3d9e01e44) of CHAOSScast
+The CHAOSS community is dedicated to fostering an open and welcoming environment for contributors at every level.
+Anyone can join our Slack workspace, participate in Zoom meetings, or contribute to any of our projects!

+1. **Synchronous:** We meet on Thursdays every other week over Zoom at **08:00 IST** (02:30 UTC).
+Add the [invite](https://ics.teamup.com/feed/ksk9vit7vig1w48j3s/13059930.ics) to your calendar.

+2. **Asynchronous:** Feel free to join us on [Slack](https://join.slack.com/t/chaoss-workspace/shared_invite/zt-r65szij9-QajX59hkZUct82b0uACA6g) (channel: **#chaossasia**) and meet other members of the Asia chapter and global CHAOSS community as well.

+3. **Social:** Make sure to follow [@chaossasia](https://x.com/chaossasia) on X (formerly, Twitter) for the latest updates on ongoing activities, meetups, and much more in the Asia chapter.

+4. **GitHub:** Contribute to our code and non-code initiatives by visiting our newly launched [GitHub repo](https://github.com/chaoss/chaoss-asia) and going through our issues.

 ### Whom to Contact?

-If you have any questions, suggestions or ideas, they are always welcome.
-Contact Elizabeth Barron, the CHAOSS Community Manager on Slack.
+If you have any questions, suggestions or ideas, please reach out to us on the **#chaossasia** channel by joining the [CHAOSS Slack](https://join.slack.com/t/chaoss-workspace/shared_invite/zt-r65szij9-QajX59hkZUct82b0uACA6g) or mail us at [chaossasia@gmail.com](mailto:chaossasia@gmail.com).